 A calamity is a disaster “marked by great harm and lasting distress and suffering.”
 Calamity Clown represents the harmful impact that plastic pollution has on the environment and the distress and suffering it causes people living in fence-line zones near facilities that emit pollutants.

 Calamity Clown also signifies the urgency of the problem and the fact that there is no time for clowning around.
-Individuals can help stop the plastic pollution calamity by refusing single-use items such as plastic bags, water bottles, straws, stirrers, utensils, and take-away cups and containers.
+Individuals can help stop the plastic pollution calamity by refusing single-use items such as plastic bags, water bottles, straws, stirrers, utensils, take-away cups, and to-go containers.

 All Caps

 Billions of plastic drink bottles are sold every day around the world, and all too often the bottle caps end up as litter only to get swept into a storm drain where they can be carried to the ocean when it rains.
-In fact, bottle caps are the third most commonly found item on International Coastal Clean-Up Day.
+In fact, bottle caps are in the top five most commonly found items on International Coastal Clean-Up Day.
 How can you ensure that your next bottle cap doesn’t end up polluting the ocean?

 Shovel Stars